 This technology has made a significant difference in terms of safety, effectively eliminating sedans’ rollover advantage.
 Since 2012, Stability control is mandatory on all automobiles.

 According to National Highway Traffic Safety Administration (NHTSA), side crash and rollover tests can be compared among classes of vehicles.
 With that, we discovered that when small SUVs are compared to compact automobiles, the ratings differ.

 Is a Sedan safer than an SUV?

-Many families prefer SUVs to sedans because they believe they are safer while driving higher off the ground.
-However, they’re not far from the truth, recent studies have shown that SUVs are safer than sedans.
+Generally, many families prefer SUVs to sedans because they believe they are safer while driving higher off the ground.
+However, they’re not far from the truth as recent studies have shown that SUVs are safer than sedans.